stevemussmann/GTseqTools/README.md

 A log file is also created that documents missing data proportions per individual and locus, and the number of individuals/loci removed at each step.
 The log file is a plain text file that retains the input file (-x / --infile) base name, but ends in .log.

+I am currently working on implementing plots to show distributions of missing data per locus and individual sample.
+These are a work in progress.
 ## Example Commands
 You can print the program help menu using the -h option:
 ```